emilylasecki/Online-Nonograms/README.md

 ## To Do

 -make the win condition statement look better. popup?
--add container for current level display

 -try to get hover to work for page select
--add containers for text on about and how to play pages -write about and how to play pages
+-add containers for text on about page
+-write about and how to play pages - finish
 -finish the readme
--tutorial on how to play page
+-tutorial on how to play page -finish
 -level difficulty rating?
 -add 4 more levels
--make header bar look nice - fix the header image -make sure it works well on phones - scale down the grid size if needed
+-make header bar look nice - fix the header image -make sure it works well on phones - scale down the grid size